Megan Diskin Monahan

 Assistant Professor of History

 Megan is an assistant professor of history at Cedar Crest College.
 Before teaching at Cedar Crest, she taught for seven years at colleges and universities in Boston and New York City.
-At Cedar Crest, she will teach courses on U.S. History, the History of the Pacific, Women’s History and Labor History, and she is also a faculty adviser to the History Club.
+At Cedar Crest, she teaches courses on U.S. History, the History of the Pacific, Women’s History and Labor History, and she is also a faculty adviser to the History & Political Science Club.

 Memberships & Awards

 During her doctoral study at Fordham, Megan was granted many awards, including an Alumni Dissertation Fellowship, the highest award the university bestows on a doctoral student.
-She also belongs to the American Historical Association (AHA), the American Association of University Women (AAUW), the Coordinating Council for Women in History (CCWH), the Organization of American Historians (OAH) and the National Social Science Association (NSSA) & the League of Women Voters of the Lehigh Valley.
+She also belongs to the American Historical Association (AHA), the American Association of University Women (AAUW), the Coordinating Council for Women in History (CCWH), the Organization of American Historians (OAH), the National Social Science Association (NSSA) & the League of Women Voters of the Lehigh Valley.

 Articles & Publications

 Megan has published several scholarly articles on working women in Hawai’i in the National Social Science Association (NSSA) Journal.
 In 2017, she will publish a book with the University of Hawai’i Press on twentieth-century women’s labor activism in Hawai’i.

 Professor James Ward, Ph.D., has authored numerous articles including history as represented in film, problems of history and memory, German history and politics, and the politics of culture.
 He has earned Cedar Crest's Alumnae Teaching Award, which is presented annually by the College's Alumnae Association.
 For the last last several years he has taught a course titled Zombies-From the Living Dead to the Posthuman.

 "Men (and women) are free to act to shape their history.
 But not always in circumstances of their own choosing."
 (Karl Marx).